epics-docs/epics-docs/specs/EPICSBuildFacility.rst

    Snippet is replacing (overwriting) already processed snippets with the same number.

-Speciﬁcation of the target ﬁle is diﬀerent for architecture dependent or independent ﬁles.
+Specification of the target file is different for architecture dependent or independent files.

 .. code ::

    COMMON_ASSEMBLIES += st.cmd
    ASSEMBLIES += mytool.rc

-Snippet ﬁles are conﬁgured speciﬁcally (relative or absolute path) or as patterns (searched relative to all source directories).
+Snippet files are configured specifically (relative or absolute path) or as patterns (searched relative to all source directories).

 .. code ::

    mytool.rc_SNIPPETS += ../rc.d/10_head ../rc.d/20_init
-   st.cmd_PATTERN += st.cmd.d/⋆
+   st.cmd_PATTERN += st.cmd.d/*

 Macros
 ''''''